-The Bielsko Castle was built in the second half of the 14th century on the site of an earlier timber watchtower.
-It belonged to the Cieszyn princes and served as their defensive residence.
-The founder of the first castle is prince Przemysław I Noszak.
-In private hands it passed in 1571, first to Promnitz, then Schaffgotsch, Sunneghs and Sułkowski.
 In 1646, during the Thirty Years’ War, the castle was captured and burned by the Swedes.
-It was again destroyed during the great fires of the town in 1659 and 1664, when the town walls also had to be damaged.
-In the second half of the seventeenth century it was rebuilt, but at the same time transformed into a palace complex.
-In subsequent centuries, smaller or larger repairs were carried out, the last reconstruction of the Sułkowski family in the 19th century completely obliterated the original appearance of the castle.
+It was damaged again during the great fires of the town in 1659 and 1664, when the town walls also had to be damaged.
+In the second half of the 17th century, it was rebuilt, but at the same time transformed into an early modern palace.
+In the following centuries, major and minor renovations were carried out, of which the last reconstruction of the Sułkowski family in the 19th century completely blurred the original appearance of the castle.

 In the 15th century, the castle was significantly enlarged.
 It included the tower of the Lower Gate of the town’s defensive walls, which, after walling up the passage, received a pointed portal in the side wall, allowing for further communication with the interior.
 From then on, it protected the castle and the new town gate, pierced in the curtain on the west side.
 Then, in the south-west corner, a two-storey tower house was erected, defending the entrance to the castle from the south, i.e. from the town side.
 The adjacent wall, the eastern curtain and the very short northern curtain of the castle, probably in the crown, were topped with covered wall-walks, which would be indicated by the preserved holes for the beams.
 Moreover, in front of the wall separating the castle from the town, a second, external defensive wall was also erected and a dry moat about 10 meters wide and about 3.5 meters deep was dug.